Exchange step 3: application at VU Amsterdam

 - If the courses for next academic year are not yet available, we advise you to base your choice on the courses from this academic year.

 - Check in which language the courses are offered, since not all courses are taught in English.
-Take a close look at the language requirements on the VU Worldmap.
+Take a close look at the language requirements on the VU Study Abroad Map.

 You can apply for exchange through our application module.
 Go to your dashboard on VU.nl and log in with your VUnetID.
 Go to "Apps and pages" and click on the app "Application for exchange at partner university".
 This is only possible during one of the application rounds.
-Please make sure to carefully follow the steps from this manual.
+Please make sure to carefully follow the steps from our manual.
+This is the list with available places for the second application round.

 How does the selection process work?